Back | Home | Aller à version française

 5B.
 Corporal propositions to indexation

 5B1.
-Indexing arms, hands, fingers and feet
+Indexating arms, hands, fingers and feet

 Moreover, both plane hands easily form, when placed horizontally edge to edge, sometimes a unique cut, sometimes the two scales of a balance susceptible of receiving collections of small objects (in French "manipule", manus, plere, filling), such as grains or pebbles, to present them to someone else or to oneself, to compare them in numbers or quality.
 The hands of another's body can serve this purpose as well as one's own hands, and the chain of indexations that runs from body to body, ensures more than anything the "cum" of collaboration and companionship.

-The fingers of both hands have such independent distal commands that they are in a way ten indexes capable of applying to ten objects, but also to touch each other in bi-univocal applications, one by one, one to two, one to three, two to two, three to two, five to five, etc. The word ”digit”, meaning “figure” in English, cleverly links “figures” to the fingers (lat. digitus).
+The fingers of both hands have such independent distal commands that they are in a way ten indexes capable of applying to ten objects, but also to touch each other in bi-univocal applications, one by one, one to two, one to three, two to two, three to two, five to five, etc. The word ”digit”, meaning “number” in English, cleverly links “numbers” to the fingers (lat. digitus).
 After all, Homo's ten fingers-indexes-digits, which he will one day write 0 1 2 3 4 5 6 7 8 9, provide him with an abacus-indexator that is both sensorial, motor, objectal, multiply segmentarizable and substitutable.

 Decimal systems, based on 10, illustrate well the power of the indexating hominid body.
 But vigesimal systems, based on 20, also do.
 The 2 x 5 toes added to the 2 x 5 fingers of the hands in a total of 20 fingers were long perceived as a privileged set in popular tales.
 Apart from the fact that, for some estimations, the basis 20 is often more significant than its 10 counterpart, the biped primate does not completely forget the quadruped primate from which it originates.
 Furthermore, since the days when the big toe, instead of spreading apart from the other toes like we find in monkeys, aligned itself with them to replace the median toe as fulcrum for walking and kicking, hominid feet have in turn become indexating pointing means.
 The transformation was probably consummated in Homo erectus after having been prepared in Homo habilis, if it is correct to attribute the latter, who was still quite arboreal, the fossil of a foot with a dominating median toe with an aligned big toe <PP.90>.

 5B2.
-Indexing head, look, voice
+Indexating head, look, voice

 Alongside the arms and fingers, Homo's head also became, at the end of its slender, mobile neck, capable of effective indexes to point targets, trace directions and movements, mark consecutions, collections, complementarities, sometimes leaning forward, sometimes raising a salient chin that we find in no other primates today, sometimes miming complete movements in the three directions at different speeds.
 According to the Greek "neF-ô" and Latin "nu-o", leaning the head forward marked agreement.
 It was the most important gesture of Zeus-Jupiter.
-Sovereignly nodding the head (caput, chief) from top to bottom or from left to right, greatly confirmed Homo as distanciating animal.
+Sovereignly nodding the head (caput, chief) from top to bottom or from left to right, will have greatly confirmed Homo as distanciating animal.

 5B3.
 Indexing gait

-The biped walk completes this list of indexations with dignity, because it was from the outset indexating by its frank and controlled pace, its directions, the spot (punctum, point) of its departure, arrivals, stops, and assuredly by its "tendencies towards" (ad-gressions).
+The biped walk completes this list of indexations with dignity, because it has been indexating from the outset by its frank and controlled pace, its directions, the spot (punctum, point) of its departure, arrivals, stops, and assuredly by its "tendencies towards" (ad-gressions).
 For Peripatetic philosophers, the walk and its pace, its allure, its drive, its internal and external distances, and rhythm in its many aspects, were not only an occasion of thought, but an important part of its exercise.
 The walk is gait as much by its distanciation than by its indexations.

 5B4.
 The transversal and orthogonal referential

 Awakened by Homo's intensely indexating body, the *woruld in turn produced indexes in an indicial way.
-A branch on a path was perceived as an indicating arrow or the sign of a track.
+A branch on a path was perceived as an indicating arrow or a the sign of a track.
 The magic wand, and later the baton of the conductor, was both indicium and index.

 5C.
-Modalities of indexing
+Modalities of indexation

 5C2.
 Indexes as cinematic: direction and speed

 The direction of an indexation does not deplete in the aiming of a point.
 It can mark and also mime from afar a real trajectory (jacere, trans), which can be rectilinear, curved, meandric.
 The straight line and the curve, in their immediate or distant tracing, do not suppose the same type of tension and wedging.
-These are distinct kinaesthetic experiences.
+These are distinct kinesthetic experiences.

 The indexating tracing may still have, and therefore mime, various, differentiated, differentiable (ferre, dis, duo, putting in bifurcation) speeds.
 The arm and the hand, with or without amplifying baton or stick, are so subtle in their tempo that they will one day be capable of regulating the dispersed movements of a symphonic orchestra.